Do you need to sell the home? What is a divorce buyout?

 Owelty liens are a type of deed that allows divorcing couples to divide the existing equity in the marital home.
 This action is commonly utilized in divorces to “buy out” the remaining spouses’ interest in a home.
 Owelty lien in Texas can be done but you need to make sure you are working with professionals.

 The party giving up their interest in the home obtains a lien against the property through a divorce decree, called an Owelty Lien.
 A very important fact is that an Owelty Lien must be filed at the courthouse in the county records.
 When the party retaining their interest in the house refinances or sells the home, the other party is paid the value of their Owelty Lien.
 This solution allows one person to obtain the full interest in the home while removing the "out spouse" from the mortgage and providing them with some of the equity in usable cash.

 In Texas, the Owelty Lien is more valuable than in any other state.
 It is the only way a divorcing couple can access more than 80% of the home's current value without violating the Texas A6 law, or cash-out law.
-Without the Owelty Lien, borrowers will pay cash out rates that can be higher than a traditionally lower rate and term rates.
+Without the Owelty Lien, borrowers will pay cash-out rates that can be higher than traditionally lower rate and term rates.

-We work with and have partner with America's Premier Divorce Lending Specialist.
+We work with and have partnered with America's Premier Divorce Lending Specialist.